indiebrain/asdf-guile/README.md

 asdf plugin-add guile https://github.com/indiebrain/asdf-guile.git
 ```

-### Dependencies

-- autoconf
-- automake
-- gettext
-- gnu-sed
-- bdw-gc
-- gmp
-- libffi
-- libtool
-- libunistring
-- pkg-config
-- readline

 ### Troubleshooting

 #### macOS Homebrew users

 Homebrew installs libraries - like `readline` and `libffi` - into a non-standard prefix to avoid collisions with the OS provided ones.
 In order to make the Homebrew managed libraries available to the compilation process consider adding the` LDFLAGS`, `CPPFLAGS`, and `PKG_CONFIG_PATH` values listed in their `brew info` output to your bash environment.
+See the [.travis.yml](.travis.yml)'s `before_script` section for examples.